25 September 2020

 • Bellemond — makers of a superior alternative to the Paperlike tablet screen protector; it reduces glare and makes drawing & handwriting with the Pencil a lot better, though if one only writes on the tablet intermittantly, you may prefer …

-• Astropad make a magnetic-removable equivalent which comes with matching pen tips, Rock Paper Pencil
+• Astropad make a magnetic-removable equivalent tablet screen surface for writing which comes with matching pen tips, Rock Paper Pencil

 Luggage

-• Evergoods — my single favorite maker of bags and backpacks with clever, idiosyncratic designs; they have a travel bag with a well-integrated hip belt, and I have their CIVIC Access Pouch 2L, which is spendy for a dopp kit sized organizer but is the best item of its kind I have ever encountered
+• Evergoods — my single favorite maker of bags and packs; their stuff has a minimalist look and clever, idiosyncratic details; their medium-size travel backpack is the best airplane under-seat bag I have ever used, and their CIVIC Access Pouch 2L, is the best dopp-kit-size organizer I have ever encountered

-• Alpaka — a more eccentric maker of nifty little bags; their Vertex Pouch eventually displaced the Bellroy sling as my EDC
+• Alpaka — a more eccentric maker of nifty little bags; my obsessively-curated mini toolkit lives in one of their pouches and I carry their structured Vertex Pouch as my EDC sling bag

-• Tom Bihn — simple but carefully-crafted and sturdy soft travel gear; their Aeronaut 30 bag has taken me around the world (and the newer laptop-friendly Techonaut incorporates the improvements I daydreamed about when I did that), and their Synik 22 or 30 laptop / travel backpacks have super organization
+• Tom Bihn — extremely cunningly crafted simple soft travel gear; their Aeronaut 30 bag has taken me around the world (and the newer laptop-friendly Techonaut incorporates the improvements I daydreamed about when I did that), and their Synik 22 & 30 laptop / travel backpacks have super organization

-• WaterField Designs — my absolute favorite makers of everyday shoulderbags and backpacks and such: their stuff perfectly straddles being classy enough to look professional without looking fussy in more casual circumstances (especially in their use of waxed canvas) and the videos explaining how their bags are meant to be used are worth a watch just an example of exploring thoughtful design; I think their Air Porter Backpack is the ideal under-seat carry-on to pair with a rolling case, and their newer Air Travel Backpack is the most professional-feeling one-bag air travel pack I have seen
+• WaterField Designs — their stuff perfectly straddles being classy enough to look professional without looking too fussy in more casual circumstances (especially in their use of waxed canvas); their videos explaining how their bags are meant to be used are worth a watch if only as explorations of thoughtful design; their Air Porter Backpack is a hyper-optmized under-seat carry-on to pair with a rolling case, and their newer Air Travel Backpack is the most professional-feeling one-bag solution I have seen

-• Peak Design — camera gear and bags (and the phone cases mentioned above); their cunningly-designed Everyday Backpack is my hardworking everyday big backpack, and their travel backpack may be the most clever design of the type — note that Huckberry offers some handsome variants on their travel gear
+• Peak Design — camera gear and bags (and the phone cases mentioned above); I use their Everyday Backpack as the name describes; their travel backpack may be the most clever design of the type — note that Huckberry offers handsome variant versions

-• Aer — intriguingly designed travel & EDC bags which I cannot vouch for having seen in the flesh, but reviews are encouraging; their Capsule Pack is another seductive member of the air travel backpack family
+• Aer — intriguingly designed travel & EDC bags a peer to the makers above, though cannot vouch for having seen them in the flesh; I dig their Capsule Pack

 • Babboon To The Moon — bags for people who share my sensibilities about how bags should be structured but want something more colorful